Robert Conley (music producer): Career

-In May 2007, Conley signed with Sony/ATV Music Publishing in Australia, and moved to Sydney.
-He has worked as songwriter and producer for several up and coming Australian acts, including Axle Whitehead.
-Conley was instrumental in the development of Sydney band, Amy Meredith, co-producing their debut album Restless, and co-writing six songs from the album, including their breakthrough single Pornstar, and their ARIA Top Ten hit, Lying.
-Conley also worked with Brian McFadden co-writing and co-producing much of the Wall of Soundz album, including the ARIA Number One hit single Just Say So, the Christian Lo Russo/Brian McFadden collaboration Not Now, and the Delta Goodrem/Brian McFadden collaboration, Mistakes.
-He has also collaborated with Australian hip-hop artist, Phrase, co-writing and co-producing the Triple J staple, and APRA nominated single, ‘Spaceship’.
-Robert also worked with Penelope Austin co-writing and co-producing several tracks, including "Smoke into Flames" (October 2012), "A Place to Call Home" (March 2013), and "Don't Rescue Me".
-During 2013 "A Place to Call Home" was used for the Australian TV series of the same name.
+In May 2007, Conley signed with Sony/ATV Music Publishing in Australia and moved to Sydney.
+He has worked as songwriter and producer for several up-and-coming Australian acts, including Axle Whitehead.
+Conley was instrumental in the development of Sydney band Amy Meredith, co-producing their debut album Restless and co-writing six songs from the album, including their breakthrough single Pornstar and their ARIA Top Ten hit, Lying.
+Conley also worked with Brian McFadden, co-writing and co-producing much of the Wall of Soundz album, including the ARIA Number One hit single Just Say So, the Christian Lo Russo/Brian McFadden collaboration Not Now, and the Delta Goodrem/Brian McFadden collaboration Mistakes.
+He has also collaborated with Australian hip-hop artist Phrase, co-writing and co-producing the Triple J staple and APRA-nominated single, ‘Spaceship’.
+Robert also worked with Penelope Austin, co-writing and co-producing several tracks, including "Smoke into Flames" (October 2012), "A Place to Call Home" (March 2013), and "Don't Rescue Me".
+During 2013, "A Place to Call Home" was used for the Australian TV series of the same name.
 Robert and Penelope Austin co-wrote "The Dark Collide" with J. J. Abrams and Charles Scott.
 Which was used on the Australian version of the Star Trek Into Darkness soundtrack (April 2013).
-He has also co-written and produced Penelope's upcoming debut album which will be out through Beautiful Dark / Mercury Records (Universal Music).
+He has also co-written and produced Penelope's upcoming debut album, which will be out through Beautiful Dark/Mercury Records (Universal Music).
 He also features heavily as a co-writer and producer on Georgi's upcoming debut album release through Parlophone in the UK.
-Robert has also lent his producing skills to a number of independent artists including up and coming Triple J favourites The Delta Riggs (Talupo House Mountain Music Volume 1) and world busking band, Set Sail (The Riley Moore EP).
-Along with co-writing with a number of Aussie artists including Delta Goodrem, Marvin Priest and Tim Omaji, he has taken on mixing duties for new artists, ‘The Walking Who’ and ‘Okenyo.
-Robert has also set up his own recording studio in Redfern and is currently developing new artists for his label, as well as developing an independent film and a new Children's television show.
+Robert has also lent his producing skills to a number of independent artists, including up-and-coming Triple J favorites The Delta Riggs (Talupo House Mountain Music Volume 1) and world-busking band Set Sail (The Riley Moore EP).
+Along with co-writing with a number of Aussie artists, including Delta Goodrem, Marvin Priest, and Tim Omaji, he has taken on mixing duties for new artists, ‘The Walking Who’ and ‘Okenyo.